-- · to review Management's periodic reports on risk exposure, risk portfolio composition and risk management activities; - to evaluate and provide input on such strategies and/or policies to suit local conditions and make appropriate recommendations thereof to the Board where risk strategies and policies are driven by the parent bank; - to provide oversight for establishing AML/CFT policies and minimum standards, overall AML/CFT risk profiles and measures undertaken by the Bank; - to review and ensure a forward looking and dynamic capital management processes that incorporating changes in the Bank's strategic business direction, risk profiles, operating environment and other factors that could materially affect the capital adequacy; - to review and approve the Bank's overall stress testing methodology, which should be forward looking with defined scenario(s) that cover various material risks and business areas.
+to evaluate and provide input on such strategies and/or policies to suit local conditions and make appropriate recommendations thereof to the Board where risk strategies and policies are driven by the parent bank;

+- to provide oversight for establishing AML/CFT policies and minimum standards, overall AML/CFT risk profiles and measures undertaken by the Bank; - to review and ensure a forward looking and dynamic capital management process that incorporates changes in the Bank's strategic business direction, risk profiles, operating environment and other factors that could materially affect the Bank's capital adequacy; - to review and approve the Bank's overall stress testing methodology, which should be forward looking with defined scenario(s) that cover various material risks and business areas.
 The result of the stress tests should facilitate the development of risk mitigation or contingency plans for the stressed scenario(s); and - to review and recommend new products and services that require approval by the Board per BNM's guidelines based on the recommendation from the New Product Approval Committee.

-The details pertaining to the Bank's risk management framework are set out on pages 55 to 67 of these financial statements.
+The details pertaining to the Bank's financial risk management framework are set out on pages 53 to 64 of these financial statements.